nearform/react-patterns-workshop/slides.md

 - Type a year into the text box
 - Click submit
 - The list of movies should change to show movies from the year you entered
+- Notice that the component doesn't rerender when typing in the input box

 ---